treeific/3D_Printer/bed-fan/testing/README.md

 The ambient temperature was around 70F for each test.

-I'm running [Darkdogs ender 3 conversion](https://github.com/boubounokefalos/Ender_SW ) Rev1, with modifications of my own.
+I'm running [Darkdogs ender 3 conversion](https://github.com/boubounokefalos/Ender_SW ) Rev1, with minor modifications of my own (mostly to do with the enclosure).
 These tests are using that encloser's dimensions.
 I am using thicker plexiglass (6mm) and wood panels instead of coriplast.
 I also added some 'insulation' to some areas.

 I added a nevermore to the back of the enclosure, it blows across the top of the chamber, towards the doors